lisiswebsite/lisiswebsite.github.io/_projects/misc/bird.md

         height:
   - section_layout: text
     content: |
       Six years later, I returned to Bird Cape Hero again for a school animation project.
-Bird Cape Hero has always been a reflection of myself, so I made a video about being far from home - something I had experienced in both undergrad and graduate school.
+Bird Cape Hero has always been a reflection of myself, so I made a video about being far from home - something I dealt with in both undergrad and graduate school.
 I moved across the country to begin each of those experiences, so this project was about traveling great distances to be reunited with loved ones, even if only for a short amount of time.

       Click <a href="https://www.youtube.com/watch?v=sl85-n3B0hE" target="_blank">here</a> to see the full video.
   - section_layout: 1col-narrow